se-for-sci/se-for-sci.github.io/content/week03_git/intro.md

   - Track changes feature Google Docs or Word --- not so useful for anything complex

-- Disaster recover is a disaster.
+- Disaster recovery is a disaster.
   - Oh F#\@K!
 Did I just overwrite all my work from last night??!!!?

 ![title](phd101212s.png)